 Benedicte Stavik's group: Coagulation Factors: Role in the Development of Thrombosis, Inflammation and Cancer

-The main goal of this research group is to identify and uncover important molecular mechanisms of coagulation proteins contributing to or preventing disease, in order to develop new treatment options for patients.
+The main goal of this research group is to identify and uncover important molecular mechanisms of blood coagulation proteins contributing to or preventing disease, in order to develop new treatment options for patients.